nurvel/nurvel.github.io/README.md

 # nurmi.dev

-My [personal website](https://nurmi.dev) created with React and hosted with GitHub pages.
+My [personal website](https://nurvel.github.io) created with React and hosted with GitHub Pages.

 ## Get started

-Run locally with `npm run start`.
+Run locally with `npm start`.

-Build files are in `gh-pages` branch.
-Run build and deployment locally with `npm run deploy`.
+Deploy with GitHub Pages via `npm run deploy` (uses `gh-pages` under the hood).
+The build output lives in the `gh-pages` branch.